Publish with us

 Commissioning and Editorial

-In common with all publishers, there are standard processes and procedures underpinning the commissioning of a book, and the following is an outline of what happens when you will contact UWP with a book proposal.
+In common with all publishers, there are standard processes and procedures underpinning the commissioning of a book.
+The following is an outline of what happens when you contact UWP with a book proposal.

 Before contacting us, we recommend that you take a look at our publishing programme to consider whether your proposal fits our lists, but we are always interested to investigate new subject matters and approaches.
 Click here for a list of our current Series.